mbellico/mbellico/README.md

 <h1 align=Center> I'm Melisa D. Bellico
 QA Automation Junior </h1>

-I invite yo to take a look ay the projects I've been working at.
+I invite yo to take a look at the projects I've been working at.
-Please feel free to contact me ir hoy hace any query ir suggestion.
+Please feel free to contact me if you have any query or suggestion.

 Here are some ideas to get you started: